NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/MONAILabelLung/README.md

 ## Approach and Plan

-fine tune the MONAILabel server
+fine tune the MONAI Label server
 provide links

-## How to set up a MONAILabel in Windows 11
+## How to set up a MONAI Label in Windows 11

 *   [Please refer to this google doc](https://docs.google.com/document/d/1azFpJutBVJEW9W_riYZlXzrXac58ToCEzNTAwkzNf2c/edit)